Here's a bunch of kayak fishing tips which, for both kayak fishing newbies and old hands alike, should keep you safe and improve your catch rate.

-As an experienced ocean sailor, Im very much aware of what an unforgiving mistress the sea can be.
+However as an experienced ocean sailor and angler, I'm very much aware of what an unforgiving mistress the sea can be.

-The results of all the tips and advice Ive been given I thought might be interesting to others in the same, er, boat.
-So here it all is
+The results of all the advice I've been given I thought might be interesting to others in the same, er, boat.
+So here are the kayak fishing tips freely given to me by knowledgeable and experienced kayak anglers:~

-If fitting out your yak yourself, always use marine grade stainless steel fittings.
-Not A2 grade which isnt corrosion resistant enough.
+But you may wish to get a standard kayak and customise it for your own particular fishing rquirements.
+If you do decide to go down this route - and many do - always use marine grade stainless steel fittings.
+Not A2 grade which isn't corrosion resistant enough.
 Go for A4 grade - its double the price of A2 but worth it in the long run.

 However good the deal seems to be, you should always test-paddle the kayak before you buy it.